kukuu/AGILITY/white-paper/project-estimation/estimating-cost.md

 When it comes to software, understanding duration and cost are key in making strategic business decisions and this is true whether you’re creating a startup, realizing a new business opportunity, or enabling your business to perform better.
 The timing, return on investment and benefit delivered can make, shake or break your business.
 You’ll be asking yourself: What do we get for our money?
 Can we predict our costs?
 What will it cost to create the product we want?
 When can we launch?
 Will we get a quality product for our investment?
 Will it grow with our business?
 Will it deliver business value?

 So, how do you go about estimating the size, duration, and cost of a project?
-Let’s explore Agile project estimation and software development costs, and how we do it at Toptal.
+Let’s explore Agile project estimation and software development costs.

 ```